starsimhub/starsim/README.rst

 Starsim
 =======

-Starsim is an agent-based modeling framework for simulating the spread of diseases among agents via dynamic transmission networks.
+Starsim is an agent-based modeling framework designed for simulating the spread of diseases among agents via dynamic transmission networks.
 Starsim supports the co-transmission of multiple diseases at once, capturing how they interact biologically and behaviorally.
-Users can also include non-infectious diseases either on their own or as factors affecting infectious diseases.
-Starsim allows detailed modeling of mother-child relationships from conception to study birth-related diseases.
-Additionally, Starsim lets users compare different intervention strategies, like vaccines or treatments, to see their impact through various delivery methods such as mass campaigns or targeted outreach.
+Additionally, users can include non-infectious diseases either on their own or as factors affecting infectious diseases.
+To enable the study of birth-related diseases, Starsim allows detailed modeling of mother-child relationships starting from conception.
+Finally, Starsim lets users compare different intervention strategies, such as vaccines or treatments, to examine their impact through various delivery methods such as mass campaigns or targeted outreach.

-Examples of diseases that have already been implemented in Starsim include sexually transmitted infections (HIV, HPV, and syphilis, including co-transmission), respiratory infections (tuberculosis and RSV), plus other diseases (Ebola and cholera) and underlying determinants of health (such as malnutrition).
+Examples of systems that have already been implemented in Starsim include sexually transmitted infections (HIV, HPV, and syphilis, including co-transmission), respiratory infections (tuberculosis and RSV), other infectious diseases (Ebola and cholera), and underlying determinants of health (such as malnutrition).

 Note: Starsim is a general-purpose, multi-disease framework that builds on our previous suite of disease-specific models, which included `Covasim <https://covasim.org>`_, `HPVsim <https://hpvsim.org>`_, and `FPsim <https://fpsim.org>`_.
 In cases where a distinction needs to be made, Starsim is also known as "the Starsim framework" or "Starsim Core", while this collection of other models is known as the "Starsim suite".